joecwallace/laravel-artisan-bundle/README.md

 # Artisan bundle for Laravel

+## Laravel 4

+For a version of this package compatible with Laravel 4, please see [web-artisan](https://github.com/joecwallace/web-artisan).

 ## Description

 This bundle exposes artisan to the web.
 As such, it probably should not be used in a production environment.
 You can password protect it, I guess, but it's still risky.
 I wrote it primarily to use migrations in a PHP Fog app, where it also worked nicely for running tasks to generate test data.